kaveri-visavadiya/Ocean-Data-Python/README.md

 # Ocean-Data-Python
-This repository contains Jupyter notebooks containing Ocean data analysis as part of course 'Ocean and Global Change'.
+This repository contains Jupyter notebooks that were assigned as part of course 'Ocean and Global Change'.
+They largely involve exploratory ocean data analysis and visualisation in Python.